 Lucky me!
 That bread was amazing and I don’t even like bananas!

-- Quick breads are, well quick to make!
+- Quick bread is, well quick to make!

 - The coconut really does add a new flavor to ordinary banana bread

 - This banana bread recipe is moist yet not overly heavy

 - Slather it with butter and it’s perfect for breakfast or an afterschool snack.